tudocomp/tudocomp/docs/Documentation.md

 ### Available Compressors

-Out of the box, *tudocomp* currently implements a set of compressors including:
+Out of the box, *tudocomp* currently implements a set of compressors, including:

 * Lempel-Ziv based compressors (LZ77, LZ78 and variants)
 * Grammar-based compressors (RePair)